The following are some of the local websites that you may find useful in researching Cerne Abbas and your local historical connections.

 Local History Online A directory of local history societies in Dorset.

-Cerne Valley Portal This is the official website of the Cerne Valley Parish Council and the Cerne Valley Community.
+Cerne Valley Website This is the official website of the Cerne Valley Parish Council and the Cerne Valley Community.
 It contains much useful information about the village and what facilities and services are available locally, via the Directory section.